 People who have

-Carob powder can be used as a replacement in desserts for those who like the taste of chocolate, but not the consequences it may have on the body.
+Carob powder can be used as a replacement in desserts for those who like the taste of chocolate, but are sensitive to its potential side-effects.

 We have experienced adverse effects from raw cacao, such as